joinpursuit/ac-curriculum-web/unit2-apis-and-advanced-javascript/README.md

 - Multiline, Multifile JavaScript apps: 2 days
   - How to leverage multiple packages (either from NPM or self created) to write maintainable code
   - **Learning outcome**: Take the tic-tac-toe implementation from the previous unit and refactor into smaller modules in multiple files.
 The new modules should be self contained, reusable and extensible.
-  - **Learning outcome**: Working with a partner (or partners), come up with a Single webpage project idea (or use one from last unit).
-Plan out project into npm-style modules, owners, and deliverables (ie: for tic-tac-toe, Person A is responsible for writing the modules and listen for user input, Person B builds out the turn manager in the game, and so on).
-Work together using GitHub to develop and deploy your project.
-Obviously, you use gulp to build your js files for use on the frontend.
+  - **Learning outcome**: Ability to, as a group, break apart a sizable webpage into smaller modules and distribute work among the team through individual modules.
+Collaboration is done through GitHub and Gulp is used for building js files.

 ### Week 2